Over the years, we have gone to great barbecue. This time great barbecue has come to us in the form of Lewis Barbecue.

-We each got a Lean and Fat to cool us down on what was already a hot summer day.
+We each got a Lean or Fat to cool us down on what was already a hot summer day.
 It hit the spot.

 (Side note: I know Lewis is from Texas, where heat is no stranger, but I do wonder how Charleston’s humidity is welcoming him.)